setupProject calls a sequence of functions in this order:

 if they are, the object name can be any name, even if similar to another object's name

-Hence, in an file to passed to options
+Hence, in an file to passed to options, instead of incrementing the list as:

 a <- list(optA = 1)